How to Get Rid of Locusts

 As we’ve mentioned in the grasshopper article, all-purpose flour can be dusted on surfaces and will turn to dough when consumed, which can prevent the locust from being able to eat.
 It’s perfectly safe for use on plants, but can become messy if it rains soon after application.

-#2 – Natural Predators
+#2 – Natural Enemies

-There’s a wide range of critters that prey on grasshoppers and locusts, such as birds, frogs, lizards, and toads.
 You can attract these critters onto your property, but just be sure you don’t mind if they take up residence.

-#3 – Sacrificial Grass
+#4 – Sacrificial Grass

 Sacrificial plants are nothing new to veteran gardeners, and are simply plants grown for the sole purpose of attracting certain pests so they won’t go after the plants you wish to keep.
 When it comes to grasshoppers, it can be tough to find a sacrificial plant because they’ll eat anything.

-But locusts are a little more discerning as see tall grass as both a shelter and food source.
+But locusts are a little more discerning and see tall grass as both a shelter and food source.
 Thus, you can plant a small patch of tall ornamental grass away from your garden and the locusts will usually be drawn to that spot.
-You can then kill them using a pesticide or other method without contaminating a larger area.

 In the Home